 You may want to specialize in corporate and business gifts.
 This is where the money is in this industry.
 I began with Realtors which is still a good market.
 But there are others as well.
 How about Financial (planners, mortgage brokers, banks, etc)?
 Or medical or property managers?
 Look around your local area and see where there may be a need.
 If you know people in the industry area that you are considering, talk to them.
 Take one of them to lunch or coffee and find out what they need, what price ranges, and the types of gifts that would help them market their own business.

 I’m not going to suggest that you spend any money right now and when I do, it will be what I have found to be the most economical ways to build your business.
 However, if you have the desire to dig in and start learning right now, the best thing you can do is to subscribe to our magazine — GiftBasketBusinessINSIDER.
-Each issue is sent to our subscriber’s email boxes on the 1st day of every month. if this interests you, I am offering you a limited-time discount (from $34.95 per year to $29.95) per year) here.
+Each issue is sent to our subscriber’s email boxes on the 1st day of every month.
+You can download a free issue and subscribe here.

 To help push you over the edge and get moving on laying that foundation, I have two free e-books for you.
 The first one is called What I Wish I Had Known When Starting my Gift Business.
 You can download it here